Celebrating Earth Day with Metro’s Master Recycler Program, and SOLVE (April 2015)

 Earth

-Do you live in the Metro area and interested in recycling and waste management?
-Check out the Master Recyclers Class.
+Do you live in the Metro area and are interested in recycling and waste management?
+Check out the Master Recyclers Program.
 Part of graduating class 54, I was shocked at how much I learned since I was already so eco-minded.
 It’s a fabulous experience-you will learn a great deal and be with a room full of like-minded awesome individuals.
+I can’t recommend it enough!

 GIVING BACK